 - Gusterson, Hugh, "Ethnographic Research," in Audie Klotz and Deepa Prakash, Editors, Qualitative Methods in International Relations: A Pluralist Guide (NY: Palgrave Macmillan, 2008) Chapter 7.
 (E-Book) - Wood, Elisabeth Jean, "Ethnographic Research in the Shadow of Civil War," in Insurgent Collective Action and Civil War in El Salvador (New York: Cambridge University Press, 2003) Chapter 2.
-(E-Book) - Fujii, Lee Ann, "Five Stories of Accidental Ethnography: Turning Unplanned Moments in the Field into Data," Qualitative Research 15/4 (2015): 525-39.
+(E-Book)

-- What is ethnography and how does it differ from conducting a case study? - What is the difference between cultural ethnography and political ethnography? - When can you 'stop' your ethnographic research? - What matters more to an ethnographer: Interviews or participant observation? - How does a researcher decide what is ethical when she is in the field? - Access and positionality play key and very differing roles in ethnography.
+- Fieldwork involves significant preparation.
+Discuss. - How does a researcher decide what is ethical when she is conducting fieldwork? - What is ethnography and how does it differ from conducting a case study? - What is the difference between cultural ethnography and political ethnography? - What matters more to an ethnographer: Interviews or participant observation? - Access and positionality play key and very differing roles in ethnography.
 Discuss.